blueberrye-io/UnoEVS/README.md

-# 2016-10-20: Engelbert Mittermeier:
+# Libraries:
-Added Libraries/BB_I2C:
-A C++ static library providing basic I2C functionality for I2C masters.

-Added Libraries/BB_BME280:
-A C++ static library providing the basic functionality to control and read the BME280 sensor.

-Added Libraries/BB_LTR303ALS01:
-A C++ static library providing the basic functionality to control and read the LTR303ALS01 ambient light sensor.

-Added Libraries/BB_ML8511:
-A C++ static library providing the basic functionality to control and read the ML8511 UV sensor.

-Added Libraries/BB_USART:
-A C static library providing basic functionality for USART communication
+C / C++ static libraries for the UnoEVS.

-Added Executables/BB_EVS:
+# Executables:

-C++ code for using the BB_EVS in combination with a SPI master (e.g. Uno335).
+C / C++ code for the BB_EVS.

-Added Sketches/BB_EVS_ReadOut_Short:
+# Sketches:

-An Arduino sketch wich can be used to control a UnoEVS via SPI.
+Arduino sketches which can be used if the UnoEVS should be connected to an external board (e.g. an Uno335).

-Added Documentation/:
+# Documentation:

 Documentation of the source code of the libraries

-# UnoEVS